environment-agency-austria/webgis4u/README.md

 ### [Greenkeeper](https://badges.greenkeeper.io/environment-agency-austria/webgis4u.svg)
 Automatically tests dependency updates inside the valid version range based on package.json and creates GitHub issues if any errors occur.

+### API Documentation
+The API documentation can be found [here](https://environment-agency-austria.github.io/webgis4u/).

 ### Module and Naming Conventions
 The naming convention is intended to work the same as the one established by OpenLayers.
-Have a look [here](https://openlayers.org/en/latest/doc/tutorials/background.html#module-and-naming-conventions)
+Have a look [here](https://openlayers.org/en/latest/doc/tutorials/background.html#module-and-naming-conventions).